alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 Even if your items don’t need a licence, the customs and transport documents must state that the items can only be moved outside the EU with an export licence.

-$CTA

-Some countries may have import rules for certain goods.
-You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

-$CTA

 ## Apply for an export licence